zym604/Thesis_caseA_parallelplane/README.md

 # Thesis_caseA_parallelplane
-This is the backup code for the case A simulation is my thesis.
+This is the backup code for the case A simulation in my thesis.

 Case A: